18F/18f.gsa.gov/_posts/2015-03-06-ux-lessons-learned-from-a-procurement-project.md

 documents’ or something like that.

-**So they would say something like ‘I have trouble managing my documents’ and then you would say….**
+**So they would say something like ‘I have trouble managing my documents’ and then you would say…**

 They wouldn’t always be that explicit about it.
 A lot of times, you have to read into things and probe a little bit and ask specific questions